JenniferMack/Ulysses-post-to-WP/README.md

 This app now uses the WordPress native posting API instead of the MetaWeblog API.
 That’s why posts can now be scheduled.

 If there’s interest, I can create and maintain a draft posting branch that has the old behavior.

-[^1]:	To do this, open Automator then open the app.
-Change the file location in the “Run Shell Script” box and save it.

 [1]:	https://github.com/JenniferMack/Ulysses-post-to-WP/archive/master.zip "Direct .zip download."
 [2]:	http://jennifermack.net/2015/04/08/post-to-wordpress-from-ulysses/ "Blog link"